Mid leveldesign

 Q1

-Walk us through your process for creating a responsive design system.
-What tools do you use, and how do you ensure consistency across breakpoints?
+Walk me through your process for creating a responsive design system that works across mobile, tablet, and desktop breakpoints.
+What tools do you use, and how do you ensure consistency?

-Why they ask this:* They want to assess your understanding of scalable design systems, your technical proficiency with design tools (Figma, Adobe XD, etc.), and your ability to think systematically about responsive design—a core skill for mid-level designers.
+Why they ask this:* They want to assess your understanding of scalable design systems, responsive design principles, and your proficiency with industry-standard design tools like Figma or Adobe XD.

 Q2

 Describe your experience with design handoff and developer collaboration.
-How do you communicate spacing, typography, and component specifications to engineers?
+How do you document your designs, and what specifications do you typically provide to engineers?

 Q3